Frequently Asked Questions

 What are your rates?
 Do you accept insurance?

 I am an out-of-network provider, meaning I do not bill insurance directly.
-However, I can provide you with a superbill (a receipt with a diagnosis and service code) to submit to your insurance company for potential reimbursement.
-Most PPO plans offer out-of-network coverage for therapy.
-To avoid any surprises, I recommend contacting your insurance company ahead of time to verify your benefits and reimbursement options.
+However, I can provide you with a superbill (a receipt with a diagnosis and service code) to submit to your insurance company for reimbursement.
+If you have a PPO plan, you may be eligible to receive partial reimbursement for therapy.
+To avoid any financial surprises, I recommend contacting your insurance company ahead of time to verify your benefits and reimbursement options.

 What questions should I ask my insurance company before starting therapy?